ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: pulse_current_limit

     Specifies the pulse current limit, in amps, that the output cannot exceed when generating the desired pulse voltage on the specified channel(s) during the on phase of a pulse.
-    This attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute is set to NIDCPOWER_VAL_PULSE_VOLTAGE and the NIDCPOWER_ATTR_COMPLIANCE_LIMIT_SYMMETRY  attribute is set to NIDCPOWER_VAL_SYMMETRIC.
+    This attribute is applicable only if the :py:data:`nidcpower.Session.output_function` attribute is set to :py:data:`~nidcpower.OutputFunction.PULSE_VOLTAGE` and the :py:data:`nidcpower.Session.compliance_limit_symmetry`  attribute is set to :py:data:`~nidcpower.NIDCPOWER_VAL_SYMMETRIC`.
-    Valid Values: The valid values for this attribute are defined by the values you specify for the NIDCPOWER_ATTR_PULSE_CURRENT_LIMIT_RANGE attribute.
+    Valid Values: The valid values for this attribute are defined by the values you specify for the :py:data:`nidcpower.Session.pulse_current_limit_range` attribute.